Get clients from social media they said! It’ll be easy they said!

 Help people in Facebook groups

-Another effective way to get clients from social media is by putting in some sweat equity into engagement on relevant Facebook groups.
+Another effective way to get clients from social media is by putting some sweat equity into engagement on relevant Facebook groups.

 Rather than spending money on Facebook Ads to drive traffic to your website, look for groups that are related to the different apps and tools you use frequently, or groups specific to industries you want to focus on.
 Provide genuinely helpful answers to people’s questions.

 You can search within groups for topics that you feel informed on such as “Facebook Ads help”.
-Send a private message the person that’s looking for help then let them know in a comment that you’ve messaged them with help.
+Send a private message to the person that’s looking for help then let them know in a comment that you’ve messaged them with help.
 This way, you are guaranteed to get noticed by that person, and the public can see your goodwill and expertise.